St. George Regional Airport

 Back up and running

-Business View Magazine interviews Rich Stehmeier, Airport Manager, Prince George International Airport, as part of our focus on the Canadian aviation sector.
+Business View Magazine interviews Rich Stehmeier, Airport Manager, St. George Regional Airport, as part of our focus on U.S. Regional Airports

 St. George Regional Airport is a commercial and general aviation airport located just outside St. George, in Washington County, Utah.
 It is owned by the City of St. George, which is tucked into Utah’s picturesque southwestern corner, not far from the state’s border with Arizona and Nevada, and such natural wonders as Zion National Park, Snow Canyon, and the Arizona Strip.
 Opened in 2011, the Airport had 54 general aviation hangars when it debuted; two years later that total had grown to 65.
 Today, there are 100 hangars dotting the 1,200-sq.-ft. facility.